urbanopt/urbanopt.github.io/README.md

   scenario_result.save
   ```

 `default_post_processor` is an object of ScenarioDefaultPostProcessor class this class can be customized in the [Scenario Gem](https://github.com/urbanopt/urbanopt-scenario-gem).
-Advanced users should refer to [scenario documentation](#Advanced-Usage) to learn about the all the methods and classes that are used to aggreagate the properties that describe a feature report (reporting_periods, construction_cost, program, etc.).
+Advanced users should refer to [scenario documentation](#Advanced-Usage) to learn about the all the methods and classes that are used to aggregate the properties that describe a feature report (reporting_periods, construction_cost, program, etc.).
 Users can edit these methods or add new methods that extend or customize the post processor functionality.

 #### [Feature reports](#table-of-contents)